 Without giving too much away, the show follows the journey of a young girl following in her father's footsteps.
 It is about a married couple's child, and the love that the passage of time and loss cannot dim.
 This topic is lovely and heart-warming.
 For some couples, it may not be the right topic to enjoy together.
 I suggest reviewing the show's website to help you decide.

 That said, “Drawn to Life” has something for everyone.
 It is an absolute must-do for Disney fans.
 The show is described as “a love letter to the art of Disney animation” and this mission is certainly accomplished.
 The show doesn't just incorporate Disney characters in artistic ways, it highlights some of the techniques and disciplines that go into animation itself.

-If you're a lifetime Disney fans with deep knowledge of the history, you may find some treasures as you watch the show.
+If you're a lifetime Disney fan with deep knowledge of the company's history, you may find some treasures as you watch the show.
 There was a quick moment that used some choreography from a Disney animated short that came out in 1929.
 When I caught it, I giggled with delight.

 Cirque du Soleil Disney Springs Date Night Itinerary

 Performances of “Drawn to Life” take place on most nights at 5:30 pm and 8:00 pm.
 Go for the later show if you prefer to potentially have less kids in attendance.
 Additionally, it will give you more time to enjoy Disney Springs before the show.